9 Steps to Find the Unicorn Startup Idea

 - Continue doing unicorn stuff until it stops working.
 If customers like what you are doing, keep moving on.
 If your company grows, you don’t need to change your core activity.
 Do the same things for the broader target audience, taking into account the hypothesis that works well with your smaller audience.

 Market research based on Capterra - 718 your potential competitors!

 The job of any startup is to find a solution to a problem that customers want to solve.

-In case you want your company to get a $1 billion market valuation – try hard enough to find a unique solution to solve user problem.
-There is a good approach on how this can be done:
+In case you want your company to get a $1 billion market valuation – try hard enough to find a unique solution to solve a user problem.
+There is a good approach to how this can be done:

 - Identify the problem.
 For example, let us say that the environment is deteriorating.

 - Consider the problem.
-People drive the short distances via vehicles.
+People drive short distances via vehicles.